ETHZ-TEC/LWB/README.md

 ### Building the Demo App

-To use the commands below you need to install Code Composer Studio v6 from TI.
-Note: The provided demo application runs on the Olimex MSP430-CCRF only.
+The provided demo application runs on the Olimex MSP430-CCRF only.

 1. Install the msp430 toolchain.
 Note that you may need to enable 'universe' (community-maintained free & open-source software) for this step: